genome-spy/genome-spy/docs/grammar/data.md

 # Data Input

 GenomeSpy inputs tabular data as _CSV_, _TSV_, or _JSON_ files.
-Currently, common bioinformatic data formats such as _BED_ or _BigWig_ are not directly supported.
-They must be first converted into one of the tabular formats above.
+Currently, the only supported bioinformatic file format is non-indexed _FASTA_.
+Other formats such as _BED_ or _BigWig_ are not directly supported.
+They must be first converted into one of the above tabular formats.

 GenomeSpy can load data from external files or use inline data.
 You can also use generators to generate data on the fly and modify them using